The Three Robbers: Characters

-Film
+Production

-The book was adapted as a full-length feature film by Hayo Freitag, released in mid-2007 as Die Drei Rauber.
+The book was adapted as a full-length feature film by Hayo Freitag, released in mid-2007 as Die drei Räuber.
 This was adapted into a French version called Les Trois Brigands then an English one called Trick or Treaters, which removed the original narration by Tomi Ungerer along with cutting out some of the original movie to shorten it and added a Halloween theme with the new narrator.